-I am sure that most of us enjoy our food and never consider that it could possibly be impacting how we feel on a daily basis.
-However it is very likely that your food is influencing your mood and like me it is likely that you may have never considered this.
-It is now know that inflammation is the root cause of all psychiatric conditions.
-Isn't this just fascinating as it was not long ago that we could never imagine that our immune system was linked to our mental and emotional health.
-We now know that it is and you can easily access published research articles that confirm this.
+I am sure that most of us enjoy our food and never consider that it could possibly be impacting how we feel daily.
+However, it is very likely that your food is influencing your mood and like me it is likely that you may have never considered this.
+It is now known that inflammation is the root cause of all psychiatric conditions.
+Is not this just fascinating as it was not long ago that we could never imagine that our immune system was linked to our mental and emotional health.
+We now know that it is, and you can easily access published research articles that confirm this.

-In short yes we can and there is now documented evidence of the benefits of reducing your inflammation to help to improve your health outcomes.
+In short yes, we can and there is now documented evidence of the benefits of reducing your inflammation to help to improve your health outcomes.
 The best and most effective way to reduce inflammation for the longer term is to make changes to your diet and lifestyle that lead to an overall reduction in the release of inflammatory cytokines.
-You can do this by having a healthy diet of foods that are rich in anti inflammatory properties.
-Some great foods including oily fish, eggs, nuts and seeds that are high in omega 3, including berries in your diet.
-Berries are brightly coloured and this is because they are rich in anthrocyanins these are powerful anti-oxidents that help to reduce inflammation.
-So as you can see by having a diet that is varied and contains whole foods you are are really making a difference for your overall health.
+You can do this by having a healthy diet of foods that are rich in anti-inflammatory properties.
+Some great foods including oily fish, eggs, nuts, and seeds that are high in omega 3, including berries in your diet.
+Berries are brightly coloured, and this is because they are rich in anthocyanins these are powerful antioxidant’s that help to reduce inflammation.
+So, as you can see by having a diet that is varied and contains whole foods you are really making a difference for your overall health.

-So next time you are at the supermarket look for whole foods that you can incorporate into your diet and your families diet will help to reduce inflammation.
-Replace processed foods with foods that are packed with nutrients and help your body to maintain a balance, its not about going with out or going on a crash diet, its about finding foods you enjoy to replace the foods the foods that you need to reduce in order to improve your overall health.
-An example could be the ice cream and topping you may enjoy your self or give to your children could instead be replaced with a natural greek yoghurt with a little honey for sweetening and some delicous berries.
-This is not going with out but finding a healthy enjoyable alternative.
+So next time you are at the supermarket look for whole foods that you can incorporate into your diet and your family’s diet will help to reduce inflammation.
+Replace processed foods with foods that are packed with nutrients and help your body to maintain a balance, it’s not about going without or going on a crash diet, it’s about finding foods you enjoy to replace the foods the foods that you need to reduce in order to improve your overall health.
+An example could be the ice cream and topping you may enjoy yourself or give to your children could instead be replaced with a natural Greek yoghurt with a little honey for sweetening and some delicious berries.
+This is not going without but finding a healthy enjoyable alternative.
 These days there are loads of recipes on the internet for yummy whole food alternatives to enjoy.

-So why not try these delicous little peanut butter balls the next time you fell like a treat.
+So why not try these delicious little peanut butter balls the next time you fell like a treat.